“Samsara is exactly what we were looking for - one platform to track temperature, humidity, and our distribution operations.”

 The EM12 sensors used in the creamery production and storage areas wirelessly sync with Samsara GW22 industrial gateways.
 GW22s are plug-and-play cellular gateways designed to wirelessly stream real-time sensor data from a variety of data inputs.
 The GW22s came to Cowgirl Creamery pre-provisioned with cellular connectivity, automatically connecting to Samsara's cloud-hosted platform without requiring IT involvement.
 They also wirelessly synced with and began streaming the temperature data from the EM12 sensors.

 In their delivery vehicles, Cunnie's team installed Samsara’s VG33 vehicle gateways and EM12 sensors.
-Just like the industrial gateways, the VG33s were ready to go out-of-the-box, the team just plugged them into the vehicle diagnostic ports.
-In addition to streaming the live data from the sensors, the VG33 gateways automatically stream real-time vehicle location, acceleration, and vehicle diagnostic data to the Samsara.
+Installation was fast and simple—the team just plugged the gateways into the vehicle diagnostic ports.
+In addition to streaming the live data from the sensors, the VG33 gateways automatically stream real-time vehicle location, acceleration, and vehicle diagnostic data to the Samsara dashboard.

 Now Cunnie opens the Samsara Dashboard and has visibility of her entire operation.
 She has configured alerts, so she receives instant notifications via SMS when the temperature of a truck or room goes above threshold.
 She opens the Samsara App or the Samsara Dashboard and sees all the temperature and humidity history for each location.
 This comes in handy, especially on the weekends.